Tuks-ICMM/Pharmacogenetic-Analysis-Pipeline/docs/02-workflow/02-methodology-summary.md

           <dd>The VCF file that contains the desired annotations.</dd>
           <dt><code>-c ID</code></dt>
           <dd>Copy the <code>ID</code> column from the provided annotation VCF.</dd>
+          <dt><code>-I +'%CHROM:%POS|%REF-%FIRST_ALT'</code></dt>
+          <dd>Name all variants using the provided formula.
+The <code>+</code> indicates that this renaming logic should only be applied to variants which have no name, and is applied after retrieving annotations from the provided annotations VCF. <code>%CHROM</code> denotes the chromosome, <code>%POS</code> denotes the base-pair position of this variant, <code>%REF</code> denotes the reference allele at this location, and <code>%FIRST_ALT</code> denotes the first allele.
+Since this VCF file has been normalized and multi-allelic variants have already been decomposed to bi-allelic records, this will correspond to the only available allele for a loci.</dd>
           <dt><code>-O z</code></dt>
           <dd>Output format (<code>-Oz</code> denotes a BG-Zipped VCF output)</dd>
           <dt><code>-o {output.vcf}</code></dt>